nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-1-31

+12:20pm The "ev" sector is now working as before.
+This has fixed most of the problems.

 4:00am SN1 has configuration problems that is causing dropped connections in downtown Manhattan.
 We are working on it now.

 2021-1-20